CartoDB/documentation/app/content/carto-user-manual/maps/date-filter.md

   <img src="/img/cloud-native-workspace/maps/date-filter-picker.png" />
 </p>

+{{% bannerNote title="NOTE" type="note"%}}
+If you are working with several data sources with a `date` or `timestamp` attribute, you can add the Date filter to each of them independently, and the Date selector UI will allow you to select a range for each one.
+{{%/ bannerNote %}}

 Know that after adding a Date Filter to your table data source, it will be automatically converted to a SQL Query of this kind: